zy911k24/ModEM/README.md

 Egbert, Gary & Kelbert, Anna.
 (2012).
 Computational recipes for electromagnetic inverse problems.
 Geophysical Journal International.
 189. 251-267.
 10.1111/j.1365-246X.2011.05347.x.

+If you use the CUDA/HIP interfaces of ModEM in your work, please also cite the following source:

 Hao Dong, Kai Sun, Gary Egbert, Anna Kelbert, Naser Meqbel, Hybrid CPU-GPU solution to regularized divergence-free curl-curl equations for electromagnetic